apache/spark/docs/sql-programming-guide.md

 import sqlContext._

-// Define the schema using a case class. case class Person(name: String, age: String) val people: RDD[Person] // An RDD of case class objects.
+// Define the schema using a case class. case class Person(name: String, age: Int) val people: RDD[Person] // An RDD of case class objects.

 // Write out an RDD as a parquet file.